am263129/bitcoinWallet/CONTRIBUTING.md

 #### Licensing of Contributions
 ****
 All contributions must be licensed with the [APACHE license](LICENCE).
-This is the same license as all of the code found within Peach wallet.
+This is the same license as all of the code found within MFS wallet.